0kage-eth/damn-vulnerable-defi-solutions/README.md

 ### CHALLENGE 2 - Naive Receiver

 Key to this challenge is to realize that flashLoans function in [NaiveReceiverLenderPool.sol](./contracts/naive-receiver/NaiveReceiverLenderPool.sol) is not checking if contract caller is indeed the borrower.
 Since fees is high (1 Eth), anyone can drain the receiver contract by repeatedly calling flashLoans and draining out 1 Ether everytime.
 Run a while loop until all ether is drained

+### CHALLENGE 3 - Naive Receiver

+In this challenge, we have to deplete the funds from a TrusterLenderPool.
+2 things are clear from the `TrusterLenderPool` contract in [TrusterLenderPool.sol](./contracts/truster/TrusterLenderPool.sol). - `flashLoan()` function does not check if sender is borrower.
+Meaning anyone can send with a borrower address - `borrow` amount can be 0.
+In this case, we can send a 0 amount & access the `target` call function

+Key here is to access the call function on `target` address where `msg.sender` becomes the TrusterLenderPool contract.
+I send the target address as the token address and call the function `approve` to get my attacker address to allow to spend all tokens in trustpool contract.
+After this, its straight forward - I transfer all tokens from pool to attacker